From Elliot Page to Alanis Obomsawin, get to know the folks behind the films at TIFF this Sunday

 From confronting pressing issues that plague marginalized communities across Canada and the globe, to poignant studies of retired cops and rock icons, this group of documentarians explore the ways the world has changed and continues to change.

-Ellen Page (There's Something in the Water)
+Elliot Page (There's Something in the Water)

 Feras Fayyad (The Cave)